 Fill out and submit the application form below.
 Once submitted, the Volunteer Committee will review your application and contact you within 4 weeks to discuss training dates.

-Once your application is approved, you will attend a 3-hour training course prior to Memorial Day weekend to prepare you for your volunteering.
-You will also have the option to observe or team up with an experienced volunteer prior to volunteering on your own.
-Training may also take place during the program season as needed.
+A three-hour training course is scheduled before Memorial Day weekend each year.
+You will have the option to observe or team up with an experienced Z.I.P. volunteer before operating a Discovery Cart on your own.
+Additional training may also be offered during the program season as needed.

 Monkey Business – Administrative Support

-Monkey Business is a monthly gathering for volunteers to help with various administrative tasks, including mailings in the Zoo Foundation office.
-Held the first Wednesday of every month, volunteers can show up anytime between 10 a.m. and 1 p.m. to help.
+Monkey Business is a monthly gathering for volunteers to help with various office tasks, including mailings.
+Held on the first Wednesday of every month, volunteers can show up at any time between 10 a.m. and 1 p.m. to help.

-Looking for a short-term volunteer job?
-The Zoo Foundation hosts several special fundraising events each year, and help is always needed running activity stations for the kids, serving up concessions and more.
-Your time commitment can be as little as 4 hours, but it makes a huge impact!
-No experience is necessary – we’ll provide the training and instruction you need for each event and task.
+The Sequoia Park Zoo Foundation hosts several special events each year, and help is always needed to run activity stations, serve concessions, and more.
+You can help out for as little as four hours and make a huge impact!
+No experience is needed – we provide all the training you need for each event and task.

 Ready to sign up and get involved?
 Complete the online Volunteer Interest Form to get the ball rolling!